Ireland '23 - Day 4 & 5 - Dublin to Killarney

 return to mdimage index

-On Monday, after another early breakfast, I had plenty of time to re-organize with compressible bags, and was packed by 8:30 am.
-That gave me an hour to walk SE to see Merrion Square, then to a modern Google office beyond the spot I'd reached before on the Grand Canal, and back, via new routes both ways, with minimal online guidance.
+On Monday, after another early breakfast, there was plenty of time to re-organize into compressible bags, and I was packed by 8:30 am.
+That gave me an hour to walk SE to see Merrion Square, then back to the Grand Canal.
+Both ways I tried a new route, with minimal online guidance.

-Back at Heuston Station, I had time for another Nero coffee and talked with a couple going to Cork on the same train, who had been in Dublin visiting two generations of offspring.
+Back at Heuston Station for an 11 am boarding, I enjoyed another Nero coffee and talked with a couple going to Cork on the same train, who had been in Dublin visiting two generations of offspring.

 note - you can enlarge any part of a picture by left-clicking in and then out again (but not with smatphones).